Pfizer got no response to offers to supply vaccine to Brazil last year, exec says

-Healthcare & PharmaceuticalsPfizer got no response to offers to supply vaccine to Brazil last year, exec says

-Pfizer Inc (PFE.N) repeatedly offered to sell its COVID-19 vaccine to Brazil's Health Ministry between August and November last year, but got no answer from the government, Pfizer's chief executive for Latin America told lawmakers on Thursday.
+BRASILIA (Reuters) - Pfizer Inc repeatedly offered to sell its COVID-19 vaccine to Brazil’s Health Ministry between August and November last year, but got no answer from the government, Pfizer’s chief executive for Latin America told lawmakers on Thursday.

 A Senate commission is investigating whether President Jair Bolsonaro’s government mishandled the pandemic by failing to secure vaccines in time to curb a surge that has killed more than 420,000 Brazilians - the worst COVID-19 death toll outside the United States.